-All managers are responsible for ensuring that all employees are familiar with laws, regulations, guidelines and frameworks.
+All managers are responsible for ensuring that AUSS Personnel are familiar with relevant laws, regulations, guidelines and frameworks referred to herein.
 This also includes facilitating anonymous whistleblowing ref. part I item no. 5 in this document.

-Moreover, the individual employee must address concerns and queries regarding the company's Code of Conduct or possible breaches of the Code.
+Moreover, the individual employee must address concerns and queries regarding the company's Code of Conduct or possible breaches of the Code of Conduct.
 The individual employee must be familiar with the different channels via which he/she can address possible breaches.

 Managers at all levels are assigned responsibility for acting as role models and ensuring that the employees understand and comply with the Code of Conduct.
 Managers and employees shall understand that business results are never more important than compliance with the company's Code of Conduct.
 The management must identify the possible risk of breaches of the company's Code of Conduct and take action to minimise such risk.
 In the event of a breach of the Code of Conduct, the individual manager must act quickly to resolve the detected breach and follow up on this with appropriate disciplinary reactions and correct reporting.

-The individual employee is obliged to remain up-to-date of amendments to the Group's Code of Conduct.
+The individual employee is obliged to remain up to date of amendments to the Code of Conduct.
 The most recent version is always available on the Group's website: www.auss.no.

 As an employee of AUSS, you must comply with prevailing laws and regulations and carry out your duties in accordance with the requirements and standards which apply in AUSS.